" Panama Canal's New Move Could Rock the Boat for West Coast Ports "

-October 6, 2005.
-San Diego Union-Tribune Opinion page.
-This op-ed article contends that if California's
+San Diego Union-Tribune, October 6, 2005.
+This op-ed article contends that if California's political leadership

-political leadership is serious about devising a truly comprehensive goods movement strategy – one that serves the interests
+is serious about devising a truly comprehensive goods movement strategy – one that serves the interests of the state's

-of the state's exporters and not just the nation's importers – it would do well to start fretting about the state's
+exporters and not just the nation's importers – it would do well to start fretting about the state's air transport capacity.

 " San Diego's Need for a True International Airport. "

 San Diego Daily Transcript, September 22, 2005.
 This Sounding Board contribution points out that San Diego